hknd23/idcempy/docs/idcempy_tutorial.rst

    2: party7            -0.577 0.058  -9.928 0.000  -0.691 -0.463
    2: agegroup2          0.916 0.235   3.905 0.000   0.456  1.376

+The model's run-time is 16.646 seconds (N= 1341).
 The results from the model are stored in a :class:`gimnlModel` with the following attributes:

 - coefs: Model coefficients and standard errors.
 - llik: Log-likelihood.